-describes the behaviors we expect while policies and procedures provide specifics about what to do in the various situations faced by workforce members.
-Refer to the specific policies and procedures for detailed information and if you need additional guidance or your question isn't covered by a policy and procedure or department manual, speak with your supervisor or a team.
+The Code of Conduct describes the behaviors we expect while policies and procedures provide specifics about what to do in the various situations faced by workforce members.
+Refer to the specific policies and procedures for detailed information and if you need additional guidance or your question isn't covered by a policy and procedure or department manual, speak with your supervisor or a member of the compliance team.

 If there ever appears to be a conflict between the Code of Conduct and other Colorado Access documents, ask your supervisor or a member of the compliance team for clarification.
-The Code of Conduct, employee handbooks and internal policies and procedures are available via the company intranet, or through a member of the compliance team.
+The Code of Conduct, employee handbooks and internal policies and procedures are available through the company intranet, or through a member of the compliance team.